Azure/trusted-signing-action/README.md

 # A URL to an RFC3161 compliant timestamping service.
 timestamp-rfc3161: http://timestamp.acs.microsoft.com

 # The name of the digest algorithm used for timestamping.
+The supported values are SHA256, SHA384, and SHA512.
 timestamp-digest: SHA256
 ```